Apple Tv, designing beyond Siri Remote

 It is a very simple App, that only logs on the screen the recognized gestures.

-Launching this project using Siri Remote together with an IR remote control helps to understand the differences between the set of gestures available for each type of remote control.
+Launching this project using Siri Remote together with an IR remote control helps to understand the differences between the set of gestures available on each type of remote control.

 This is the result of that comparison: